mirasl/Lushootseed/README.md

 Google Play has recently gotten stingy about the Play Store servers.
 As a result, Seattle Lushootseed is no longer available on the play store.

 This is a great demonstration of why it's necessary to preserve both media and languages, and is exactly why I open-sourced Seattle Lushootseed in the first place.
-As long as I'm alive, this app and repository isn't going anywhere ;)
+Rest assured, as long as I'm alive, this repository isn't going anywhere ;)

 # FAQ: